3L0C/wk/docs/reference/cli.md

 **-g, --menu-gap** *INT*
 : Set menu gap between top/bottom of screen to *INT*.
 Set to '-1' for a gap equal to 1/10th of the screen height (default -1).
+Has no effect when combined with **--center**, since a centered menu has no anchored edge to gap from.

 **--wrap-cmd** *STRING*
 : Wrap all chord commands by executing them as */bin/sh -c "STRING CMD"*